6 points, SCA Band 2, 0.125 EFTSL

 At the completion of this unit, students should be able to:

-- select and apply major protocols used in computer networks for the design of LAN, WAN and WLAN systems;
+- select and apply design considerations for local or wide area networks with understanding traffic flow, protocol behaviour, and use of inter-networking hardware/software technologies in computer networks design of LAN, WAN and WLAN systems;

-- demonstrate the ability to incorporate the latest developments in TCP/IP protocols (e.g. IPv6, IPSec, multicasting, VoIP, QoS, iSCSI) into network design;
+- demonstrate the ability to incorporate the latest development in computer networks design; and implement secure network architectures;

 - make recommendations for network performance improvements;